Deirdre18/1st-Milestone-Project-Band-Theme-Monkees-Project-in-dev-/README.md

 # The Monkees Website

-This project is the second Milestone Project for Full-Stack Diploma in Software Development.
+This project is the first Milestone Project for Full-Stack Diploma in Software Development.
 It is a User Centric Frontend Development Project, using HTML5 and CSS3 and based on a 'Band' Theme – The Monkees, who are a 1960's band.
 The project entails building a static front-end only website.

 ## UX Design